rheaney/aeon/README.md

 See the [Releases](https://github.com/gregdivis/Aeon/releases) page for the latest builds, or get the source and build it yourself (see building instructions below).

-Aeon doesn't have an installer, but does require that the .NET 6 runtime is installed.
+Aeon doesn't have an installer, but does require a matching .NET 10 runtime/SDK for the current targets.
-You can download it from Microsoft at [https://dotnet.microsoft.com/download/dotnet/6.0](https://dotnet.microsoft.com/download/dotnet/6.0).

 # Usage
 The easiest way to get started is just to use the "quick launch program" button in the toolbar, and